Peter Gatdet elected leader of South Sudan Opposition Alliance: spokesperson

-November 30, 2018 (JUBA) - Peter Gatdet Yaka has been elected as the new chairman of the South Sudan Opposition Alliance (SSOA), according to a statement issued by his group South Sudan United Movement (SSUM) on Friday.
+November 30, 2018 (KHARTOUM/JUBA) - Peter Gatdet Yaka has been elected as the new chairman of the South Sudan Opposition Alliance (SSOA), according to a statement issued by his group South Sudan United Movement (SSUM) on Friday.

 However, his election was contested by some members of the alliance saying the SSOA chairperson should be elected by unanimity.